Table of Contents (collapsible)

 Developing A Seed Supply

 For restoration to be successful, the right seed needs to be planted in the right place at the right time.
-Coordinated planning and cooperation is required among partners to first select appropriate species and seed sources and then properly collect, grow, certify, clean, store, and distribute seed for restoration (PCA 2015).
+Coordinated planning and cooperation is required of all partners to select appropriate species and seed sources; these are determined by current or projected revegetation requirements and goals (PCA 2015).

 Seed Sourcing